-Placement may be voluntary or involuntary, and the program may be offered either on-site or offsite.
+Assignment may be voluntary or involuntary, and the program may be offered either on-site or off-site.

-An ILP shall exist for a student in grade six (6) and above as required by regulation prior to placement in a District Alternative Education Program.
-Criteria for involuntary assignment by District personnel in the Alternative Education Program may include one (1) or more of the following:
+An ILP shall exist for a student in grade six (6) and above as required by regulation prior to assignment in a District Alternative Education Program.

+ELIGIBILITY CRITERIA (CONTINUED)